HenleyLee/henleylee.github.io/themes/hexo-theme-matery/README.md

 You can modify some custom modification in `_config.yml` as follows:

 - Menu
+- My dream
-- Inspirational quotes on Home
+- Home music player and video player configuration
 - Whether to display the title of the recommended posts
 - `favicon` and `Logo`
 - profiles